tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 The bell jingled and I breathed into my fedora like an N95.

 "Here's your Mocha Oat Latte," the blonde girl said sardonically, offering me a white paper cup with a grumpy face on it, There was an oatmilk leaf slowly discorporating upon its surface and the girl seemed not to notice the now fading funk.
+Maybe she should switch to oat milk.

 I thanked her.
-I went to put a lid on the cup.
-The door bell jingle belled and two men wearing navy blue banker suits strode in purposefully like they were somebody.
+Cup in hand I went to the syrup station to put a lid on it.
+The door bell jingle belled and two men dressed in identical, navy blue banker suits, strode in purposefully, like they were somebody.

 They appeared intent on walking right up to me.
-As I watched this unsettling scene unfold, I turned from the lids to greet them with a forced smile.
+As I watched this unsettling scene unfold in real-time, I turned from the lids to greet them with a forced smile.
 And while the bankers looked particularly unfriendly, to their credit they did let in some fresh air with them, and they did not smell like dumpster juice; so there was that.

 "Why'd you say *that*?" one of the bankers asked, referring to me by name.